Leaving passwords in a will

 • A digital executor of will is a person you choose to manage these assets

-• Including passwords in a will requires careful consideration of security and privacy
+• Including passwords in a will is something people often consider in light of security and privacy.

-• Your will should clearly outline what authority your digital executor has
+• Wills often outline what authority a digital executor has.

 • Digital assets may have different rules and terms of service that affect inheritance

-• Managing passwords after death requires planning and communication with trusted people
+• Managing passwords after death is something people often approach through planning and communication with trusted people.

 Some people choose a simple list stored securely, while others prefer to use specialised digital asset management services.
-The right approach depends on your circumstances and how you wish to protect both your assets and your family's privacy.
+The approach people take often depends on their circumstances and how they wish to protect both their assets and their family's privacy.

 Common situations